osrf/gazebo_tutorials/ros_control/tutorial.md

 ### Advanced: custom gazebo\_ros\_control Simulation Plugins

-The gazebo\_ros\_control Gazebo plugin also provides a pluginlib-based interface to implement custom interfaces between Gazebo and ros_control for simulating more complex mechanisms (nonlinear springs, linkages, etc).
+The gazebo\_ros\_control Gazebo-classic plugin also provides a pluginlib-based interface to implement custom interfaces between Gazebo-classic and ros_control for simulating more complex mechanisms (nonlinear springs, linkages, etc).

 These plugins must inherit gazebo\_ros\_control::RobotHWSim which implements a simulated ros\_control hardware\_interface::RobotHW.
-RobotHWSim provides API-level access to read and command joint properties in the Gazebo simulator.
+RobotHWSim provides API-level access to read and command joint properties in the Gazebo-classic simulator.

 The respective RobotHWSim sub-class is specified in a URDF model and is loaded when the robot model is loaded.
 For example, the following XML will load the default plugin (same behavior as when using no `<robotSimType>` tag):